Behaviour Expectations, Rewards and Consequences

 It is the responsibility of all adults to set a good example and ensure acceptable behaviour at all times.

-If children do not meet our behaviour expectations there is a set procedure and associated consequences of which explained within the school’s Behaviour Policy available on the school website.
+If children do not meet our behaviour expectations there is a set procedure and associated consequences of which explained within the school’s Behaviour Policy.

 Children that are found to have demonstrated these serious behaviours will spend an appropriate time with a Senior Leader participating in restorative learning tasks.
 This will allow them to evaluate the impact of their behaviour and identify the improvements they need to make to prevent the behaviour from occurring again.